ajvincent/es-membrane/source/ProxyHandlers/README.md

 There are several files in this directory describing ProxyHandler objects.
 The most important ProxyHandler is MembraneProxyHandlers.LinkedListNode, which should be the prototype for building new ProxyHandlers.

 ## The various types of ProxyHandlers

+Each of these constructors is a property of MembraneProxyHandlers.

 ### Base

 A minimalist ProxyHandler, to implement all the ProxyHandler traps as exception-throwing methods.
 Basically, it's a base class.